V4Fire/Core/src/core/data/README.md

 #### Decoders

-Decoder is another subtype of a middleware function, which is pretty similar to "encoder", but unlike the encoder, it converts data from a server to the provider format.
+The decoder is another subtype of a middleware function, which is pretty similar to "encoder", but unlike the encoder, it converts data from a server to the provider format.

 The decoder function has the signature: